Gerald Sparrow

-Gerald Sparrow (1903–1988) was a British lawyer, judge and travel writer.
+John Walter Gerald Sparrow (22 January 1903– 22 August 1988) was a British lawyer, judge and travel writer.
 He served on the International Court in Bangkok, Thailand, for over 20 years.
 He was the president of the Club of Ten, a pro-apartheid organization, and the author of over 40 books.

 Early life

 Gerald Sparrow was born in 1903 in Chapel-en-le-Frith, Derbyshire.
-He attended Sherborne School in Dorset, then Trinity Hall, University of Cambridge, where he was the president of the Cambridge Union Society.
+He attended Sherborne School in Dorset, then Trinity Hall, Cambridge.
+He was the president of the Cambridge Union Society.